-Subject Name: Auslan (Australian Sign Language)
+AUSLAN (Australian Sign Language)

-Description of 21st Century Skills: This subject is designed to build a student's social and cultural awareness, persistence and adaptability.
+This subject is designed to build a student's social and cultural awareness, persistence and adaptability.
 Through regular 'Auslan only' experiences, students will be encouraged to communicate and collaborate with each other, using culturally appropriate interactions and behaviours in an immersion approach for both learning and assessment tasks.
 Learning tasks will regularly have students utilising numeracy skills, literacy skills and ICT literacy skills.

-Description of the Learning: Students will be introduced to Auslan (Australian Sign Language) through a series of sequential tasks and interactive learning activities, across a number of learning topics.
+Students will be introduced to Auslan (Australian Sign Language) through a series of sequential tasks and interactive learning activities, across a number of learning topics.
 These target the development of functional signs and topic signs as students build a rich sign repertoire for meaningful interactions and collaborations with other signing peers, signing teachers, adults and Deaf people.
 Students will be encouraged to use appropriate Auslan communication skills (reading signs and producing signs) and apply their cultural understandings of the Deaf community for all interactions.
 An awareness of deafness, Deaf culture and an intercultural awareness between language and culture is promoted through incidental and targeted class tasks, discussions and modelled behaviours.